Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/Verilicious-HTBCyberApocalypseCTF2025.md

 $$k_i - r_i \cdot m + 2 \cdot B \equiv 0 \pmod n$$

-Where all ki are some unknown < B, the ri are given in the output, and m is the padded flag (1024 bits, same as n).
+Where all ki are some unknown < B, the ri are given in the output R, and m is the padded flag.

 Solver: